What to Do If You Are Being Sued in Florida

 That restriction applies to transfers of non-exempt assets.
 It does not apply to assets already exempt under Florida law.
 Converting a brokerage account into a protected annuity, for example, is not a fraudulent transfer if the debtor retains enough non-exempt assets to satisfy the claim.
 The analysis depends on timing, solvency, and the type of asset involved.

-A Cook Islands trust established after a lawsuit is filed can still shift the settlement dynamic for non-exempt assets above the exemption thresholds.
+A Cook Islands trust established after a lawsuit is filed can still protect non-exempt liquid assets above the exemption thresholds.
 The trust deed includes a Jones clause authorizing the foreign trustee to pay the specific existing creditor under defined conditions.
 That clause mitigates fraudulent transfer exposure and provides a contempt defense.
 The creditor must still pursue enforcement in the Cook Islands, a process that remains impractical for most plaintiffs.
-The honest tradeoff is higher contempt risk and a weaker negotiating position compared to pre-claim planning.
+The tradeoff is higher contempt risk and a weaker negotiating position compared to pre-claim planning.

-Florida civil lawsuits follow a defined sequence from complaint through judgment.
-Where the case stands determines which collection tools the plaintiff can use and which planning options remain open.
+Florida civil lawsuits follow a defined sequence from complaint through judgment, and where the case stands determines which collection tools the plaintiff has and which planning options remain open.

 Service and Response